 So “How are magic and postcapitalism intertwined?”
 For a start of a hypothesis, I believe that the enchanted state of the world – what I would situate before the witch hunts of early modern Europe - is a pre-capitalist state, so it would be fair to imagine that it could also be summoned back to be part of a postcapitalist state of the world too.

 As for the second question I spoke of earlier, “Can art occurrences be facilitating the propagation and activate the sharing of various postcapitalist ideas and theories?”
 I would at this stage simply state that I have a strong intuition that yes.
 Furthermore, I believe it is for me the best way to do so, at the moment.
 Art could be an ideal “inventing” method; an ideal magic method, if you will.

-1 FEDERICI, Sylvia, Caliban and the Witch: Women, the Body, and Primitive Accumulation, Brooklyn, Automedia, 2004, p.
+1 FEDERICI, Silvia, Caliban and the Witch: Women, the Body, and Primitive Accumulation, Brooklyn, Automedia, 2004, p.
 63

 2 STARHAWK, Rêver l’obscure, femmes, magie et politique, Paris, Cambourakis.
 Coll.
 Sorcières, 2015 (1982), p.
 39. (Personal translation from the French quotation)